rasmusab/officialcocktails/officialcocktails.com/content/cocktails/ve_n_to.md

 - Serve in a clear glass: To showcase the layers of the Ve.n.to - the coffee, the milk, and the foam - always serve it in a clear glass so that you can see the beautiful layers.

-## Alcohol-free alternative to a Ve.n.to
+## Alcohol-free alternative to the Ve.n.to

 One great alcohol-free alternative to Ve.n.to is the Virgin Mojito.
 It contains all the classic ingredients of a traditional mojito, including lime juice, fresh mint, and sugar, but without the added rum.
 This refreshing drink is perfect for those who want to enjoy the flavors of a cocktail without the alcohol.
 Another great alternative is the "Faux-ito" which is similar but with the additional ingredient of club soda for a fizzy twist.